section-engineering-education/engineering-education/content/articles/how-to-set-up-rust-api-servers-with-the-diseal-orm-and-the-postgresql/index.md

-ORM (Object Relation Mapping) is a common technique for storing, retrieving, updating, and deleting data from a database, specifically within a relational database.
-Common languages such as Node.js have different ORM libraries that help you achieve the general application of ORM when connecting the database and the application.
-The application wants to access the data from a database.
-However, it cannot do that directly.
+ORM (Object Relation Mapping) is a common technique for storing, retrieving, updating, and deleting data from a database.
+Common frameworks such as Node.js have different ORM libraries that help you achieve the general usability of ORM when connecting the database and the application.

 An ORM helps your application connect to a database.
-The significant advantage is that an ORM helps you create data schemas and relations within your application.
-Whenever you need to change a specific database field, you only so it in your application with just a few lines of codes to change.
+ORM helps you create data schemas and relations within your application.
+Whenever you need to change a specific database field, you only do it in your application with just a few lines of code.
 This helps you avoid the hectic work of recreating your databases every time to match your new data registry.

-The concept of ORM is widely supported by many languages such as Rust.
-Rust uses the Diseal framework to help you write your schema queries within your rust application.
-In this guide, we learn more about the Rust Diseal and finally set up a Rust API that uses Diseal to communicate with a PostgreSQL relational database.

-This tutorial will help you learn more about the ORM and understand how to use ORM in Rust using Diseal.
+The concept of ORM is widely supported by many languages such as Rust, JavaScript, and Python.
+Rust, for example, uses the [Diesel](https://docs.rs/diesel/1.0.0/diesel/) framework to help you write your schema queries within your Rust application.
+In this guide, we will learn more about the ORM and understand how to use ORM in Rust using Diseal.
 We will also create a Rust API server that uses Diseal to connect to PostgreSQL and then generate and retrieve the application's data stored in the database.
 This will help you understand the use of the concept of ORM using the Rust Diseal in an ideal application.

 ### Prerequisites
-To follow along with this guide, it is recommended to have the following toolsets.
+To follow along with this guide, it is recommended to have the following toolset.

-- Prior knowledge of writing the Rust APIs and being able to set up a primary Rust GraphQL server.
+- Prior knowledge of writing the Rust APIs and being able to set up a primary Rust [GraphQL server](https://blog.logrocket.com/how-to-create-a-graphql-server-in-rust/).
 - [PostgreSQL](https://www.postgresql.org/download/) installed on your computer.
 - [Rust compiler](https://www.rust-lang.org/tools/install) installed and well set up on your computer.